ArnoFoerster/Imaginary-Frequency-Grids-GW-and-RPA/README.md

 This file is used in the GW and RPA implementations in ADF for imaginary frequency integration.

 Structure of the file:
-each entry start with 1_xkN_number: The digits dd denote the number of grid point and weights.
+each entry start with 1_xkN_number: The number N denote the number of grid point and weights.
-It goes from 01 to a maximum of 42.
+It goes from 1 to a maximum of 42.
 The number after the _ is the range of (KS) orbital energies for which the grid pointd have been calculated

 Next, there are the N weights and N points.